bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-09-02-double-indemnity.md

+---
+layout: post
+title: Double Indemnity
+published: true
+date: 2021-09-02
+readtime: true
+categories: ['BIG SCREEN CLASSICS']
+tags: [Film Noir, Crime]
+metadata: 'USA 1944, 107 mins<br> Director: Billy Wilder'
+pdf: '2021-09-02-double-indemnity.pdf'
+---

 ‘It has all the characteristics of the classic forties film as I respond to it.
 It’s in black and white, it has fast badinage, it’s very witty, a story from the classic age.
 It has Edward G. Robinson, and Barbara Stanwyck and Fred MacMurray and the tough voice-over.
 It has brilliantly written dialogue, and the perfect score by Miklos Rosza.
 It’s Billy Wilder’s best movie... practically anybody’s best movie.’
 (Woody Allen)

 Agreed.
 With amendments.
 Extensive ones.
 For _Double Indemnity_ acts as a kind of purgative, at once bringing out the worst in us while making us feel so much the better for it.
 As such it contains more devious felicities than memory, however fond, can summon up in the course of a casual conversation.
 It has, as well, more dark virtues than we may be able to pick up as – warmed, relaxed, our critical faculties disarmed by the nostalgic impulse – we revisit it via home video or late-night television.
 It is, in fact, a movie that not only withstands rigorous scrutiny, but actually improves the more closely we study it, the more we know about the circumstances of its creation.

-All the good qualities Woody Allen quickly enumerated for his biographer,
-Eric Lax, obviously deserve additional consideration.
+All the good qualities Woody Allen quickly enumerated for his biographer,  Eric Lax, obviously deserve additional consideration.
 But here are others he did not mention which must be taken up as well.
 These, indeed, account for much of the film’s powerful initial impact and for its continuing – and still growing – claim on our attention.

 Perhaps the most basic of them, made clear only if one happens to read James M. Cain’s original tale while studying the film version, is the craftsmanship with which the screenplay is fashioned.
 The wit which Allen rightly admires is not present in Cain’s text.
 While its prose is admirably straightforward, and aware of the ironies in which it is dealing, you will not find much ‘badinage’ in it.
 That’s the creation of Wilder and his screenwriting collaborator, Raymond Chandler.
 Their dialogue is just a little jazzier than any we are likely to hear in life.
 More important, though, their adaptation shrewdly and smoothly solves problems of structure and characterisation that the novelist did not work out very carefully.
 The gain in plausibility is incalculable.
 And it is accomplished without blurring the bleakness of Cain’s instinctive existentialism.